iSquash is an online squash tool for clubs and squash players, that includes various modules.

 Under certain circumstances manual adjustments may be made to change players' grading points.
 For information on how this can occur, please see the Manual Adjustments Policy Information Sheet:

 After extensive testing the iSquash tournament module is now available for clubs to use to run their tournaments.
-A user-manual is available here: Manual Tournament Module April 2013 (1.7Mb)
+A user-manual is available here: Manual Tournament Module July 2013 (1.7Mb).

 Please note that although extensive testing has taken place, the development of the module is still very much a learning curve, for clubs and Squash New Zealand alike.
 If you are experiencing problems, or would like help with the module, please contact us.